How it Began

 The Guardian Angels of the Lost Children of Nepal.

-Our mission is for 3 Angels to be guardian angels for vulnerable women and children everywhere; in the prisons, at the borders, in the communities, cities, and villages.
+Our mission is for 3 Angels Nepal to be guardian angels for vulnerable women and children everywhere; in the prisons, at the borders, in the communities, cities, and villages.
 We want to share God’s love with them in the most practical of ways.
 We want to be an unstoppable force against human slavery and human trafficking in Nepal.

-With your help, we are saving lives – one child at a time.
+With your help, we are saving lives – one child at a time

-By focusing on the causes of problems such as child poverty and abandonment, and in providing education and rehabilitation, 3 Angels can actually turn lives around and change entire communities.
+By focusing on the causes of the problems such as poverty and child abandonment, and in providing education and rehabilitation, 3 Angels Nepal can actually turn lives around and change entire communities.

-We don’t simply rescue; we change society so rescue is no longer needed.
+We don’t simply rescue.
+We change society so rescue is no longer needed.